When I wrote my first feature, I got a note I never thought I would get.

 Now you hear John in a different emotional tone.
 He sounds more lovey-dovey, or maybe you hear serious or wise.
 The point is he’s no longer hating Sarah.

 John (annoyed) Sometimes I ask myself.
-Why did I talk to you that day?
+Why do I talk to you?

 3.)
 Emotions through the Situation / Dilemma

 For this method, you don’t even have to write anything.
 It’s about the plan.
 It’s about the plot.

 Having a good dilemma for your main character will translate emotion in a scene creating subtext for every word spoken.

 A dilemma is where both options are equally bad and or good.

 In my script, my main character has two choices, to remember himself and his purpose in life, which would mean leaving his children.
 Or become the father he always wanted and stay clueless to who he is as a person.